alphagov/puppet-goaudit/README.md

 An ordering hint. `goaudit::rule` resources will be sorted by their order before being applied to the configuration.

-Valid values: integers
+Valid values: integers formatted as strings

-Default value: `10`
+Default value: `'10'`

 ##### `comment`